 Course Co-requisites: None.

-Computer Skills: You should be familiar with computers (this is not tied to a particular operating system, but some familiarity with Microsoft Office products would be advantageous – particularly Word).
-You need to have internet access to download some course material, communicate via e-mail and access the course website.
+Computer Skills: Students should be familiar with computers (this is not tied to a particular operating system, but some familiarity with Office-type products would be advantageous – particularly Word, Excel).
+Students must have internet access to download some course material, communicate via e-mail and access the course website.
+On-campus computers are available in many locations, for example in Design Building 260 (printers available).

-If you have any problems with this, contact the instructor early on so that arrangements can be made.
+If students have any problems with this, contact the instructor early on so that arrangements can be made.

-Course Website: This course’s main communications platform will be our course’s Moodle site.
-You will need a password to access some of the content of this site, which will be given out in class.
-It is your responsibility to obtain this password and thus get access to the site and its content.
+Course Website: This course’s main communications platform will be the course Moodle site.
+Students will need a username and password to access some of the content of this site.
+Both will be announced in one of the first classes.

 Absences: Whenever possible, unavoidable absences for labs and exams need to be discussed with the instructor prior to the lab or the exam (in person or send an e-mail).
 Appropriate documentation will be required.
 After-the-fact notifications will only be accepted if no possibility of prior submittal existed.
 If you have to miss an exam due to a university-accepted reason, contact the instructor before the exam (if possible) to arrange for a solution to this problem.
 Other than for accepted reasons, make-up exams will not be given.